 The portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities by the average monthly value of the Fund's portfolio securities.
 For purposes of this calculation, portfolio securities exclude all securities having a maturity when purchased of one year or less.
 High turnover rates are likely to result in comparatively greater brokerage expenses.
-Because amounts relating to derivatives and securities whose maturities or expiration dates at the time of acquisition were one year or less are excluded from the portfolio turnover calculation and these are the only types of instruments held by the DBi Managed Futures Strategy ETF and DBi Hedge Strategy ETF, the Funds did not report a portfolio turnover rate for the fiscal year ended December 31, 2022.
-During the period from June 29, 2023 (commencement of operations) until December 31, 2023, the Berkshire Dividend Growth ETF's portfolio turnover rate was 0.02% of the average value of its portfolio.
+Because amounts relating to derivatives and securities whose maturities or expiration dates at the time of acquisition were one year or less are excluded from the portfolio turnover calculation and these are the only types of instruments held by the DBi Managed Futures Strategy ETF, the Fund did not report a portfolio turnover rate for the fiscal years ended December 31, 2024 or December 31, 2023.
+For the fiscal year ended December 31, 2024 and the period between July 29, 2023 to December 31, 2023, the Berkshire Dividend Growth ETF's portfolio turnover rates were 4.11% and 0.02%, respectively, of the average value of its portfolio.